HorizenLabs/zkverify-docs/docs/overview/06-verification_pallets/01-fflonk.md

 - An optional `VkOrHash` variant where you can provide either a Verification key or its hash to retrieve it from storage.
 If it's absent the verifier will use the Polygon-CDK Fork-Id verification key

-This extrinsic use [`fflonk_verifier` crate](https://github.com/HorizenLabs/fflonk_verifier/tree/v0.4.0) to deserialize the proof and public inputs and then verify them against the given verification key.
+This extrinsic uses [`fflonk_verifier` crate](https://github.com/HorizenLabs/fflonk_verifier/tree/v0.4.0) to deserialize the proof and public inputs and then verify them against the given verification key.

 ### Register Verification Key

-If you would to use the hash of verification key instead of the key itself you need to register it before by use [`registerVk`](https://github.com/HorizenLabs/NH-core/tree/main/pallets/settlement-fflonk/src/lib.rs#L158).
-This extrinsic save the verification key in the storage and emit a `SettlementFFlonkPallet::VkRegistered(hash)` event with the hash that can be used in `submitProof`.
+If you choose to use the hash of verification key instead of the key itself, you need to register it before by use [`registerVk`](https://github.com/HorizenLabs/NH-core/tree/main/pallets/settlement-fflonk/src/lib.rs#L158).
+This extrinsic saves the verification key in storage and emits a `SettlementFFlonkPallet::VkRegistered(hash)` event with the hash that can be used in `submitProof`.

-The fflonk verification key have the follow structure:
+The fflonk verification key has the following structure:

 ```rust
 pub struct Vk {